ralucsandu/LineFollowerRobot/README.md

 # LineFollowerRobot #

 This repository is dedicated to the line follower project for the Introduction to Robotics course, taken in the 3rd year (2022-2023) at the Faculty of Mathematics and Computer Science, University of Bucharest.
-The project was made in teams of 2 people; I took part in the Runtime Terror team, along with @vladfxstoader.
+The project was made in teams of 2 people; I took part in the Runtime Terror team, along with [@vladfxstoader].
 ## Components

 * Arduino Uno